When You Actually "Need" A Pedicure & Why Winter Is Not A Great Time To Skip It

 AdvertisementADVERTISEMENT

 The best way to avoid keratin granulations is taking off your nail polish after three weeks.
 I'm considering a tri-weekly calendar reminder.
-For polish removal, I love using the Dr. Dana Hydrating Non-Acetone Nail Polish Remover because it smells like citrus and it's super gentle on my nails (both fingers and toes).
+For polish removal, I love using acetone-free nail polish remover.
+R29 rates Revlon Cutex Non-Acetone Nail Polish Remover, £2.50.
 Considering this information, I'm also avoiding gel pedicures for the foreseeable future.

 AdvertisementADVERTISEMENT